-- at least 1 AIF, venture capital fund ("VCF") or other category of investors / lenders approved by SEBI has invested a minimum amount of INR 5 million in equity shares of the company, or - at least 1 angel investor / group which fulfills specified criteria has invested a minimum amount of INR 5 million in the equity shares of the company, or - company has received finance from a scheduled bank for its project financing or working capital requirements and a period of 3 years has elapsed from the date of such financing and the funds so received have been fully utilized, or - a registered merchant banker has exercised due diligence and has invested not less than INR 5 million in equity shares of the company which shall be locked in for a period of 3 years from the date of listing, or - a QIB has invested not less than INR 5 million in the equity shares of the company which shall be locked in for a period of 3 years from the date of listing, or - a specialized international multilateral agency or domestic agency or a public financial institution as defined under Section 2(72) of the Companies Act, 2013 has invested in the equity capital of the company.
+- 1. at least 1 AIF, venture capital fund (VCF") or other category of investors / lenders approved by SEBI has invested a minimum amount of INR 5 million in equity shares of the company, or - 2. at least 1 angel investor / group which fulfills specified criteria has invested a minimum amount of INR 5 million in the equity shares of the company, or - 3. company has received finance from a scheduled bank for its project financing or working capital requirements and a period of 3 years has elapsed from the date of such financing and the funds so received have been fully utilized, or - 4. a registered merchant banker has exercised due diligence and has invested not less than INR 5 million in equity shares of the company which shall be locked in for a period of 3 years from the date of listing, or - 5. a QIB has invested not less than INR 5 million in the equity shares of the company which shall be locked in for a period of 3 years from the date of listing, or - 6. a specialized international multilateral agency or domestic agency or a public financial institution as defined under Section 2(72) of the Companies Act has invested in the equity capital of the company.

-VIII.
-Issue and Listing of Depository Receipts
+H. Issue and Listing of Depository Receipts

-In reference to Section 41 of the Companies Act, 2013 and Companies (Issue of Global Depository Receipts) Rules, 2014 ('GDR Rules'), the Depository Receipts Scheme, 2014 ('DR Scheme'), Reserve Bank of India ('RBI') notification dated December 15, 2014, Central Government notification dated September 18, 2019 and Central Government notification dated October 07, 2019, Only a Company incorporated in India and listed on a Recognized Stock Exchange may issue permissible securities or their holder may transfer Permissible Securities, for the purpose of issue of Depository Receipts ('DRs'), subject to compliance with some requirements -
+In reference to Section 41 of the Companies Act and Companies (Issue of Global Depository Receipts) Rules, 2014 ('GDR Rules'), the Depository Receipts Scheme, 2014 ('DR Scheme'), Reserve Bank of India ('RBI') notification dated December 15, 2014, Central Government notification dated September 18, 2019 and Central Government notification dated October 07, 2019; only a Company incorporated in India and listed on a recognized stock exchange may issue permissible securities or their holder may transfer permissible Securities, for the purpose of issue of Depository Receipts ('DRs'), subject to compliance with some requirements:

-- Listed Company is in compliance with the requirements prescribed under SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 and any amendments thereof (the Eligibility). - Listed company shall be eligible to issue Permissible Securities, for the purpose of issue of DRs, if: - a. the Listed Company, any of its promoters, promoter group or directors or selling shareholders are not debarred from accessing the capital market by SEBI; - any of the promoters or directors of the Listed Company is a promoter or director of any other company which is not debarred from accessing the capital market by SEBI; - c. the listed company or any of its promoters or directors is not a willful defaulter; - d. any of its promoters or directors is not a fugitive economic offender. - Existing holders shall be eligible to transfer Permissible Securities, for the purpose of issue of DRs, if: - a. the Listed Company or the holder transferring Permissible Securities are not debarred from accessing the capital market by SEBI;

-- b. the Listed Company or the holder transferring Permissible Securities is not a willful defaulter; - c. the holder transferring Permissible Securities or any of the promoters or directors of the Listed Company are not a fugitive economic offender.
+- 1. Listed Company is in compliance with the requirements prescribed under SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 and any amendments thereof (the Eligibility). - 2.
+Listed company shall be eligible to issue permissible securities, for the purpose of issue of DRs, if: - a) the Listed Company, any of its promoters, promoter group or directors or selling shareholders are not debarred from accessing the capital market by SEBI; - b) any of the promoters or directors of the Listed Company is a promoter or director of any other company which is not debarred from accessing the capital market by SEBI; - c) the listed company or any of its promoters or directors is not a willful defaulter; - d) any of its promoters or directors is not a fugitive economic offender. - 3.
+Existing holders shall be eligible to transfer permissible securities, for the purpose of issue of DRs, if: - a) the Listed Company or the holder transferring permissible securities are not debarred from accessing the capital market by SEBI; - b) the Listed Company or the holder transferring permissible securities is not a willful defaulter; - c) the holder transferring permissible securities or any of the promoters or directors of the Listed Company are not a fugitive economic offender.

-IX.
-Capital Raising
+I. Capital Raising

-The company may raise capital only through private placements and rights issue.
+The company may also raise capital only through private placements and rights issue.
 Such companies shall not make an IPO while being listed on the ITP.

-X. Promoter's Contribution and Lock-in
+J. Promoter's Contribution and Lock-in